 - Attack: When attacking or blocking, a troop deals damage based on his attack.
 Crimson Slayer has an attack of 2.

 - Defense: A troop can only take so much damage before it goes to the crypt.
 Should a troop take damage equal to or greater than its defense, it dies.
 Crimson Slayer has 3 defense.

 - Rarity and Set Logo: The card will display its rarity and set logo.

 Additionally, some cards can have a golden frame in the top left corner.
 These cards can only be used in our PvE Campaign.
 All cards without a golden frame may be used in either PvE or PvP.

 In HEX, there are five general types of cards: Constant, Artifact, Troop, Resource, Action.

-Constant cards are like actions (see below), but the effects of a Constant card stay in play, as opposed to going directly to the graveyard.
+Constant cards are like actions (see below), but the effects of a Constant card stay in play, as opposed to going directly to the crypt.

 Loved by dwarves in particular, Artifacts are artificial creations crafted by the inhabitants of Entrath.
 Artifacts can be robot troops designed for battle or a cauldron ready for a witch’s brew.

 Troops do the grunt work in HEX.
 Troops can attack, block, and use powers to defeat the opponent.
 When you play a troop, it enters play and stays in play until destroyed.